-- 1. Nehru visited USA in 1949. - 2.
-John K. Galbraith was the Ambassador of America. - 3.
+- 1. Nehru visited USA in 1949 after assuming office as Prime Minister. - 2.
+John K. Galbraith was the US Ambassador to India when Indo-China conflict took place. - 3.
 Indira Gandhi undertook her first state visit to the USA. - 4.
 The USA provided fuel to Tarapur power Plant. - 5.
 Ronald Reagan was the President of the USA when Rajiv Gandhi visited. - 6.
-US President Bill Clinton visited India in 2000. - 7.
-Manmohan Singh was the Prime Minister of India and George W. Bush was the President of USA when Civilian Nuclear Cooperation was concluded. - 8.
+US President Bill Clinton visited India in 2000. - Manmohan Singh was the Prime Minister of India and George W. Bush was the President of USA when Civilian Nuclear Cooperation was concluded. - 8.
 Dr. Radhakrishnan was the Indian Ambassador to first meet Stalin. - 9.
 Soviet Union supplied MIG fighter planes, missiles, tanks, submarines, and infantry weapons. - 10.
 Indira Gandhi was the Indian Prime Minister responsible for Indo-Soviet Treaty of Peace, Friendship, and Cooperation. - 11.
 India received Cryogenic Technology from Soviet Union. - 12.
 On 8 September 1962, Chinese forces attacked the Thagla ridge of Kashmir. - 13.
-In 1954, India and China signed a treaty in which India recognized China's rights over Tibet and the two countries agreed to be governed in their mutual relations by the principles of Panch Sheel. - 14.
-Former Foreign Minister of Janata Government Atal Behari Vajpayee visited China in 1979. - 15.
+In 1954, India and China signed a treaty in which India recognized China's rights over Tibet and the two countries agreed to be governed in their mutual relations by the principles of Panchsheel.

+- 14. Former Foreign Minister of Janata Government Atal Behari Vajpayee visited China in 1979. - 15.
 In 1960, the Indus water agreement was signed between India and Pakistan. - 16.
 Vajpayee was the Prime Minister of India who undertook the bus journey to Lahore. - 17.
-In 1945.
-India became the founder member of UNO. - 18.
+In 1945, India became the founder member of UNO. - 18.
 On 31 December 1947, Nehru referred the Kashmir issue before UNO. - 19.
-Bangladesh was the first country that proposed the formation of SAARC.

-- 20. In 1987, secretariat of SAARC was established in Katmandu, the capital of Nepal. - 21.
-In 1986, the second summit was held in Bangalore.
+Bangladesh was the first country that proposed the formation of SAARC. - 20.
+In 1987, secretariat of SAARC was established in Kathmandu, the capital of Nepal. - 21.
+In 1986, the second SAARC summit was held in Bangalore.